fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 Now we're ready for our first migration.
 Again, the command is different if are using Docker or if you are running Postgres locally.

-If you are doing local development on Mac or Windows, makre sure you are running Postgres, and then type:
+If you are doing local development on Mac or Windows, make sure you are running Postgres, and then type:

 {lang=bash,line-numbers=off}